saltstack/salt/doc/ref/cli/salt-ssh.rst

     Define which roster system to use, this defines if a database backend, scanner, or custom roster system is used.
 Default is the flat file roster.

+.. option:: --roster-file

+    Define an alternative location for the default roster file location.
+The default roster file is called ``roster`` and is found in the same directory as the master config file.

+    .. versionadded:: 2014.1.0 (Hydrogen)

 .. option:: --refresh, --refresh-cache

     Force a refresh of the master side data cache of the target's data.
 This